-With a spirit of adventure built into its name – the American explorer who first photographed the ancient citadel of Machu Picchu and brought it to the world’s attention – the luxury Belmond train between Poroy and Agua Calientes is the most fabulous way to travel to Machu Picchu.
+With a spirit of adventure built into its name – the American explorer who first photographed the ancient citadel of Machu Picchu and brought it to the world’s attention – the luxury Hiram Bingham, a Belmond Train between Poroy and Agua Calientes is the most fabulous way to travel to the wonder of the world that is Machu Picchu.

-The train journey also included a free tour of the Citadel, which was absolutely spellbinding (that’s both the tour and the site) and high tea at the Belmond Sanctuary Lodge, just adjacent to the entrance of the park.
+The train journey also included a free tour of the Citadel, which was absolutely spellbinding (that’s both the tour and the site) and high tea at the Sanctuary Lodge, a Belmond Hotel, just adjacent to the entrance of the park.

-Once an explorer’s lodge, it oozes in simplistic traveller charm with antique furniture and armoires completing the theme, giving us a luxurious take on what the generations of adventurers before us experienced here.
+The Sanctuary Lodge was once the explorer’s lodge of the first tourists that came to visit here.
+Today, it oozes in simplistic traveller charm (not to mention history, albeit with a Belmond style refurb) with antique furniture and armoires completing the theme, giving us and fellow Belmond fans alike a luxurious take on what the generations of adventurers before us experienced here.

 While you’re Out There

 You don’t have to return on the same train you came arrived on.
 Staying overnight at the Sanctuary Lodge means that you can be the first to enter the grounds of the Citadel before the other tourists get there in their hoards.
 This way, you’ll snap some beautiful pictures of this wonderful and spiritual place with nobody in them.